ndakic/ndakic/README.md

 ### Hi There 👋

-I'm software engineer from Faculty of Technical Sciences in Novi Sad.
+Let me introduce myself.
+My name is Nikola Dakić and I'm Software Engineer from Novi Sad, Serbia.

 Currently, I'm interested in web development and machine learning.